 The public is invited to participate in three community meetings designed to gather input and help shape the project’s vision.
 Each session will build upon the previous one, moving from broad community goals to detailed development concepts.

-Following completion of the planning initiative, the consultant team will develop a Request for Qualifications and Proposals (RFQP).
+Next, the consultant team will develop a Request for Qualifications and Proposals (RFQP).
 Once issued, it will invite proposals from qualified development firms whose concepts align with the community’s shared vision, desired design principles, and development priorities.
 Future public meetings will be scheduled as developer proposals are reviewed and the City considers next steps toward implementation